UTME 2026: Art Student Who Scored 49 in CRS Posts His Result, Asks People for Advice

 An art student who sat for the 2026 UTME exam and scored 49 in CRS has posted his total JAMB score on his social media page.

-He made the post after JAMB announced that the results of candidates who sat for the first UTME examination had been released.
+He made the post after JAMB announced that the results of candidates who sat for the UTME examination on the first day had been released.

 Man posts 2026 utme result after scoring 49 in crs, goes viral

-JAMB candidate shares 2026 result screenshot, asks people for advice.
+JAMB candidate shares 2026 result screenshot and asks people for advice.
 Left image for illustration purposes only.
 Photo Source: Getty Images/Sergei Novak, Twitter/barladd

 Source: Getty Images